sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

   If a manifest for a feature for a device is removed or corrupted, this would make kubernetes un-deploy its container image.
 The monit could watch for failures, if configured.
 When monit notices the kubernetes-managed container being down for a configured period or more, it could make the necessary updates and restart the service, which would transparently start the local container image, if fallback to local image is enabled.

-*  Service install for new kubernetes features.
+*  Systemd service install for new kubernetes features.

    The features that are not part of SONiC image would not have service files in the image and hence not in the switch too.
 The service files and an entry in FEATURE table are ***required*** to enable a feature run in a switch.

-   There are different ways of accomplishing.
+   There are multiple ways of accomplishing this requirement.

    ### Proposal:
    *  The kubernetes master requires an input source for manifests, which could be pull/push.
-It could use the same source to provide service-file-packages.
+The same source could provide service-file-packages too.
       *  A possible source is a git repo, cloned locally in each master.
       *  A periodic pull & monitor can identify new/update/delete of manifests, which can be applied transparently.
    *  A single metadata file could be available in the same source that explains all the service packages and optionally additional filters to select elgible target nodes, per package.